-Your Board of Directors have pleasure in presenting the 55th Annual Report togetherwith the Audited Financial Statements for the financial year ended 31 March2018.
+Your Board of Directors have pleasure in presenting the 56th Annual Reporttogether with the Audited Financial Statements for the financial year ended 31 March2018.

 |Revenue: || || |

 |Profit: || || |

 |Profit before Interest Depreciation and Taxation ||1278 ||1036 |

 |Less: Provision for Tax (including deferred tax) ||344 ||235 |

 Your Company's Revenue from Operations for the year grew to Rs.10986 crores fromRs.10185 crores last year registering a growth of 8% year on year (YoY).
 The Profitbefore Interest Depreciation and Taxation grew to Rs.1278 crores from Rs.1036 crores inthe previous year.
 The Net Profit for the year grew to Rs.659 crores from Rs.477 crores inthe previous year i.e. an increase of 38% YoY.
 EBIDTA margin improved 146 basis points to11.6% in 2017-18 over 2016-17 and PAT margin strengthened 132 basis points to 6.0% in2017-18 over 2016-17.
 The Earnings per share (EPS) for the year stood at Rs.22.57 pershare an increase of 38% compared to Rs.16.35 per share for the previous year.

 Your Company proposes to transfer an amount of Rs.300 crores to the General Reservesand retain Rs.785 crore in the Statement of Profit and Loss.